Marghrid/FOREST/README.md

 - Based on [Trinity](https://github.com/fredfeng/Trinity).

 ## Dev Environment Setup

 - Prerequisite:
   - python 3.7+

+- Python packages dependencies:
+  - click
+  - termcolor
+  - z3-solver

-- It is preferable to have a dedicated virtualenv for this project:
+- It is preferable to have a dedicated virtual environment for this project:
 ```
     $ git clone <this repo>
     $ cd FOREST